AnirudhSathish32/NLP-Classification-Pipeline/README.md

 The following components demonstrate production MLOps patterns but are not part of the running application:

-- export_onnx.py — exports the PyTorch MLP to ONNX format with onnxruntime validation
+- `export_onnx.py` — exports the PyTorch MLP to ONNX format with onnxruntime validation
-- onnx/handler.py — TorchServe handler showing how the ONNX model would be served at scale
+- `onnx/handler.py` — TorchServe handler showing how the ONNX model would be served at scale

 ---

 ## Requirements

 - Docker + Docker Compose
-- NVIDIA GPU with CUDA 12.8 support (RTX 50 series confirmed working)
+- NVIDIA GPU (6GB+ VRAM recommended)
 - NVIDIA Container Toolkit installed on the host

 Verify your GPU is accessible to Docker: